agSHaas/PICtR/README.md

 ## Demo Data

 The package comprises a demo data set of 10% randomly sampled cells from the LCMV infected mice data (subset of data shown in Figure 5 and 6).
-Data was analysed using high parametric spectral flow cytometry (n=26).
-Data can be loaded though `data(demo_lcmv)`
+Data was analysed using high parametric spectral flow cytometry (n=26 markers).
+Data can be loaded with `data(demo_lcmv)`

 ## How to use PICtR